mx-psi/fa-scraper/README.md

 - `--lang LANG` sets language to `LANG`.
 Letterboxd importer works best in English, the default option.

-Run `fa-scrapper --help` to see further options.
+Run `fa-scraper --help` to see further options.